dfbarrero/aiCourse/assignments/parameters/parameters.md

 python onemax-ga.py > output.csv
 ```

-that command overwrites outout.csv each time it is executed.
+that command overwrites output.csv each time it is executed.
 You can also append data to that file with the command

 ```
 python onemax-ga.py >> output.csv